 - Joint lubrication to ease movement

-- Weight loss that can take some pressure off of the joints
+- Weight loss to take pressure off joints

-Not all exercises are created equal when it comes to improving back arthritis symptoms.
+Not all physical therapy exercises for back arthritis are created equal.
 A physical therapist or fitness coach, like the professionals at In Motion O.C., can help you form an exercise treatment plan that targets your specific symptoms.

-Having a highly trained professional to guide you can prevent further injury.
+Having a trained professional to guide you can also prevent further injury.

 Who doesn’t love to play in the water?

-Aquatic therapy is great if you have arthritis.
-It can help you strengthen your muscles while relieving pressure in your joints.
+Aquatic therapy is great for arthritis.
+It can help strengthen your muscles while relieving pressure in your joints.

-Being in the water can reduce the weight load on your joints by up to 90 percent.
+Being in the water can reduce the weight load on your joints by up to 90%.

-If you suffer from pain or lack range of motion, aquatic therapy may be your ticket to movement with less pain.
+If you have pain or lack range of motion, aquatic therapy may be for you.

-For mild pain, many doctors recommend over-the-counter medications, such as nonsteroidal anti-inflammatory drugs, or NSAIDs.
+For mild pain, many doctors recommend over-the-counter medications such as nonsteroidal anti-inflammatory drugs (NSAIDs).